Guy C. Crowgey

 of the Internal Revenue Service and the Virginia Department of Taxation in dealing with tax controversy issues including collection, audits and appeals.
 Mr. Crowgey has successfully litigated cases in United States District Court and Virginia Circuit Courts in favor of his clients against various federal, state and local taxing authorities including, in particular prevailing in a case in the U.S. District Court in South Carolina and successfully obtaining legal fees from the Internal Revenue Service for improper filling of federal tax liens against his client.
 Mr. Crowgey also has extensive involvement with the Appeals Division of the IRS and Area Counsel for the IRS and has resolved numerous Federal and State criminal tax cases with special agents from the Criminal Investigation Division of the Internal Revenue Service and local Commonwealth’s Attorney’s offices.

-Mr. Crowgey also has considerable experience in complicated and difficult litigation cases, having recently settled a wrongful death case for a construction site fatality in Virginia for approximately $1 million dollars.
+Mr. Crowgey also has considerable experience in complicated and difficult litigation cases.
 He is an active member of the Virginia State Bar, and over the years has acted in numerous roles, including serving six years on the Virginia State Bar Council for the 13th Judicial District and six years on the Board of Governors of the Virginia State Bar Tax Committee.
-Mr. Crowgey also just finished his tenure as Vice-Chair of the Virginia State Bar Standing Committee of Unauthorized Practice of Law.
-He currently serves on the Professionalism Committee for the Virginia State Bar and was recently appointed by unanimous vote of Virginia State Bar Counsel to the Third District Disciplinary Committee.
-Additionally, for nearly a decade Mr. Crowgey held a position on the Board of Directors of the Community Tax Law Project, a nonprofit organization providing free tax services to indigent taxpayers throughout the Commonwealth of Virginia.
+Mr. Crowgey also served previously as Vice-Chair of the Virginia State Bar Standing Committee of Unauthorized Practice of Law.
+He currently serves on the Professionalism Committee for the Virginia State Bar and serves on the Third District Disciplinary Committee.
+Additionally, for over a decade, Mr. Crowgey has held a position on the Board of Directors of the Community Tax Law Project, a nonprofit organization providing free tax services to indigent taxpayers throughout the Commonwealth of Virginia.